Accessibility and Serving Persons with Disabilities

 Ensuring Equal Access to Services

 The Career Foundation is dedicated to providing equal access to our services.
-In accordance with the Accessibility for Ontarians with Disabilities Act (AODA), The Career Foundation has developed a Policy to ensure that our services are equally accessed by persons with disabilities.
+In accordance with the Accessibility for Ontarians with Disabilities Act (AODA), we have created a Policy to ensure that our services are equally accessible by persons with disabilities.
 We are committed to providing customer service excellence.

-Services will be provided in a manner that takes into account the needs of the individual.
+Services will be provided in a manner that takes into account the individual's needs.

-Persons with disabilities will benefit from our services in the same place and in the same way, or similar way, as persons without disabilities, provided no alternate measures are necessary to meet their needs.
+Persons with disabilities will benefit from our services in the same place and in the same way, or in a similar way, as persons without disabilities, provided no alternate measures are necessary to meet their needs.

 The goal-oriented outcomes of our services will be set in the same fashion for persons with disabilities as they are for persons without disabilities.